jgarzik/sqawk/doc/user_guide.md

 - No database setup or schema definition required
 - Automatic type inference and cross-file operations
 - Powerful SQL dialect including joins, sorting, filtering, and aggregations
+- Interactive REPL mode for SQL exploration and execution
 - Safe operation with explicit write-back control

 Sqawk is designed for data analysts, developers, system administrators, and anyone who works with tabular data files and wants the power of SQL without the overhead of a full database system.